Stabilization of a chain of 3 hyperbolic PDEs with 2 inputs in arbitrary position: Problem Formulation

 \subsection{Structural Assumptions}

 In this section we state the assumptions we use to design our stabilizing control laws.

-\begin{assum} If $\sigma^{+}_i$ and $\sigma^{-}_i$ are equal to zero for all $i\in \{1,2,3\}$, then system~\eqref{system_edp_origin} with all inputs equal to zero is exponentially stable. \end{assum} his assumption is necessary to design robust to delay feedback control laws (see~\citep{AuriolHDR} and~\citep{logemann1996conditions}.
+\begin{assum} If $\sigma^{+}_i$ and $\sigma^{-}_i$ are equal to zero for all $i\in \{1,2,3\}$, then system~\eqref{system_edp_origin} with all inputs equal to zero is exponentially stable. \end{assum} This assumption is necessary to design robust to delays feedback control laws (see~\citep{AuriolHDR} and~\citep{logemann1996conditions}.
 As Assumption~\ref{Assum_stab_OL} implies that the boundary coupling terms are dissipative, the presence of the in-domain coupling terms is the main difficulty for the stabilization of~\eqref{system_edp_origin}.
-Depending on the configuration, our control design relies on the fact that some of the boundary coupling terms are non-zero, while the other may be null.
-To simplify the presentation, we assume that all of them are non-zero. \begin{assum} All the coefficients $q_{ij}, \rho_{ij}$ are non-zero. \end{assum} In every configuration except $\Ubar_1, \Ubar_4$, an additional approximate spectral controllability assumption is required for the proposed approach.
+Depending on the configuration, our control design relies on the fact that some of the boundary coupling terms are non-zero, while others may be null.
+To simplify the presentation, we assume that all of them are non-zero. \begin{assum} All the coefficients $q_{ij}, \rho_{ij}$ are non-zero.\footnote{ One could replace this assumption by asking the following coefficients to be \emph{nonzero}, for \( (\Ubar_1, \Ubar_3): q_{21}, \rho_{23} \), for \( (\Ubar_4, \Ubar_2): q_{32}, \rho_{12} \), for \( (\Ubar_1, \Ubar_4) \) and \((\Ubar_1, \Ubar_2): q_{32}. \)} \end{assum} In every configuration except $\Ubar_1, \Ubar_4$, an additional approximate spectral controllability assumption is required for the proposed approach.
 This assumption will be introduced in Section~\ref{Design:feedback}, once the necessary background has been established.